electronjoe/OpenFrame/DESIGNDOC.md

 ## 1. Overview

 OpenFrame is an open-source photo frame solution leveraging a Raspberry Pi 4 and the Samsung The Frame TV.
-It displays multiple local photo albums in chronological order, manages daily on/off schedules, and enables user navigation (skipping photos by year) via HDMI-CEC.
+It shuffles photos from multiple local albums into a random slideshow, manages daily on/off schedules, and enables basic next/previous navigation via HDMI-CEC.
 This design doc outlines how the Golang application will be structured, how it will handle concurrency, how configuration is parsed, and how HDMI-CEC integration will work.

 ---